Xirez/jsFullstackAuth/README.md

 # Full Auth Login System
-Written in Node.js, Express, React, Redux and PostgreSQL
+Written in Node.js, Express, React, Redux and using a PostgreSQL DB.